Prometheus

 | `requested_model` | e.g. `gpt-4o` | Model as requested (before any alias resolution) |

-| `key_id` | UUID | The provider API key that failed on this attempt |
+| `key_id` | UUID | The provider API key that failed and was rotated away from |

 | `key_name` | string | Human-readable name of the provider API key |